Beis Midrash of Queens, Inc.

 Instructors offer up to two hours per week to meet with students live.
 The office hours are posted on the course homepage as well as in the syllabus.
 These sessions take place either via conference call, or online via web conferencing.
 Additionally, students may email the professor directly.
 Every professor informs students of his/her email address and any other contact information of their choice, and responds within 24-hours, unless it is a holiday or weekend.
 Students may post general questions or comments in the appropriate venue within the course.

 Instructors have the option to modify the Naaleh College Assignment Submission policy.
-If an instructor selects to modify the Naaleh College Assignment Submission policy, the instructor is required to inform students of the policy during the first week of class.
+If an instructor chooses to modify the Naaleh College Assignment Submission policy, the instructor is required to inform students of the policy during the first week of class.
 The default policy for late work is as follows:

 Students may request a Leave of Absence (LOA) for up to one calendar year.
-To request a LOA, the student submits the Leave of Absence form (Appendix C) to the Registrar.
+To request a LOA, the student submits the Leave of Absence form to the Registrar.
 Included in the request is the expected date of return.
 The Registrar maintains contact with the student during the LOA to monitor the student’s plans to return to studies.

 Commission for Independent Education 325 West Gaines Street, Suite 1414